VikasVMani/pli/pli.md

         2 classes(10),
         3 students(30) CHAR(50);

-instruction:  Declare a variable with alignment and initial value
+instruction:  Declare a variable with alignment and initial value in PL/1.

 input: